eclipse-openj9/openj9/doc/compiler/jitaas/Sockets.md

 # Sockets

 Client server communication via TCP sockets is the default communication backend.
-The implementation mostly resides within the `rpc/raw` directory.
+The implementation mostly resides within the `rpc` directory.
 There is a base class `J9Stream`, which is specialized for both the client and server in `J9ClientStream` and `J9ServerStream`.

 Encryption via TLS (OpenSSL) is optionally supported.
 See [Usage](Usage.md) for encryption setup instructions.